3 Crucial Reasons You Need More Gelatin in Your DietUpdated: July 26, 2017Healthy Living

 Be aware that not all gelatin is created equal!
 There are quality sources of gelatin and those that are not as desirable.
 If you are going to go to the trouble of sourcing gelatin, make sure that the quality is sufficient to truly help you with your detoxification goals.

-Please refer to my Resources page for vendors of the highest grade of 100% pure gelatin available that is tested for BSE/mad cow disease.
+Please refer to my shopping guide for vendors of the highest grade of 100% pure gelatin and collagen peptides available that are tested for BSE/mad cow disease.
+They are also tested to be free of glyphosate residue.
 This is the same brand I have in my own pantry and have used for years.

 Sarah, The Healthy Home Economist